wandb/docs/content/guides/integrations/lightning.md

 trainer = pl.Trainer(callbacks=[LogPredictionSamplesCallback()])
 ```

-### How to use multiple GPUs with Lightning and W&B?
+## Use multiple GPUs with Lightning and W&B?

 PyTorch Lightning has Multi-GPU support through their DDP Interface.
 However, PyTorch Lightning's design requires us to be careful about how we instantiate our GPUs.